Update: View more information on the Cicero website.

-We’re excited to announce an integration that allows users of the Salesforce Nonprofit Starter Pack to verify addresses and append legislative district information to their Salesforce records.
-The Nonprofit Starter Pack uses the Cicero API to geocode household addresses, and parses the response to extract the district and attach it to the address record.
+We’re excited to announce an integration that allows users of the Salesforce Nonprofit Success Pack to verify addresses and append legislative district information to their Salesforce records.
+The Nonprofit Success Pack uses the Cicero API to geocode household addresses, and parses the response to extract the district and attach it to the address record.
 Cicero will also update the record with the verified address using our geocoding services.

 (Updated 10/2019) The integration currently appends Congressional, state, and local district information.
 With a little tweaking of the code, it could also easily be configured to append other district information from Cicero – like school district or census identifiers.